vue-macros/vue-macros/docs/features/export-props.md

 |    Vue 2     | :white_check_mark: |
 | Volar Plugin | :white_check_mark: |

+## Pre-requisite

+[Props destructuring](https://vuejs.org/guide/components/props.html#reactive-props-destructure) or [Reactivity Transform](./reactivity-transform.md) is **required** to use this feature.

+Reactivity Transform is enabled by default in Vue Macros, while props destructuring is enabled by default in Vue 3.5+.

 ## Usage

 Using export syntax to declare props.